spelunky-fyi/s2-data/README.md

 ## Modding

-> :warning: This currently only works on version 1.14+ of Spelunky 2
+> :warning: This currently only works on version 1.14+ of Spelunky 2.
+You'll want to have at least version 0.17 of `s2-data` for 1.15+ of Spelunky 2.

 Once installed you should have two binaries related to modding. `s2-asset-extract` and `s2-asset-pack`.
 You can then use the following sections for instructions on extracting, modifying, and repacking the assets.